runsense/js/readme.md

 help:

-	"nom" in fusionTableLayer is "ID" in jqxTree & "nom" in DataTable JQuery generate
+	"id" in fusionTableLayer is "ID" in jqxTree & "id" in DataTable JQuery generate

-	"id" in datatable is "ID" in fusionTL & "ID" in jqxTree
+	"nom" in ftl appear on map and table and IF be in jqxtree

 for version 1.1